Headache Treatment Brisbane

 Migraines

-Migraines typically occur on one side of the head, starting as a dull ache before becoming a throbbing pain.
+Migraines typically will occur on one side of the head, starting as a dull ache before becoming a throbbing pain.
 They often last up to 3 days and can be preceded by an aura.
+Symptoms often include sensitivity to light and noise, nausea, dizziness, fatigue, and lack of appetite.
+These types of headaches can be very intense due to the length of time and related symptoms.

-There can also be some instability in the top of the neck when the ligaments in that part of the neck are damaged, sometimes from a whiplash-type injury.
+There can also be some instability in the top of the neck when there has been damage to the ligaments in the top part of the neck sometimes from a whiplash-type of injury.

 Temporo Mandibular Dysfunction (TMJ, Jaw Pain)

-Temporomandibular dysfunction, often called TMJ, refers to issues with the temporomandibular joint, which is the jaw joint.
-Problems with this joint can result in aching facial pain or pain in and around the ear, which can mimic the feeling of a headache.
-Sometimes, this jaw dysfunction can also involve the upper neck.
+Temporo Mandibular Dysfunction is often called TMJ, but this is actually the term used for the temporomandibular joint which is the jaw joint.
+Issues with this joint can result in aching facial pain or pain in and around the ear, which can mimic the feeling of a headache.

 Vestibular Headache (migrainous vertigo)

-A vestibular headache, or migrainous vertigo, often involves dizziness and vertigo-like symptoms and can even be a symptom of vertigo itself.
-A difference between the tightness in the neck muscles on either side of the spine can cause these.
-The brain then thinks something is wrong, so the vestibular system says that you are off balance and, therefore, feel dizzy.
+A vestibular headache, or migrainous vertigo, often involves dizziness and vertigo-like symptoms, and can even be a symptom of vertigo itself.
+These can be caused by a difference between the tightness in the neck muscles on either side of the spine.
+The brain then thinks that something is wrong, so the vestibular system says that you are off balance and therefore you feel dizzy.

-Physiotherapy for vertigo on the neck or cervical spine joints and muscles to improve symmetry and balance can help reduce these symptoms.
+Working on the neck or cervical spine joints and muscles to work on the symmetry and balance can help to reduce these symptoms.
+Talk to one of our experienced physiotherapists today.

 Occipital Neuralgia